seccomiro/ai_travel/README.md

-# 🚀 AI Travel Platform
+# 🚀 Tripyo

-An AI-powered travel planning platform that transforms trip planning from a research task into an intelligent, conversational experience.
+Tripyo is an AI-powered travel planning platform that transforms trip planning from a research task into an intelligent, conversational experience.

 ## 🎯 Features